salvatore-lorenzo/quantum-palermo-home/content/authors/gianmarco-ferrara/_index.md

 # Full Name (for SEO)
 first_name: Gianmarco <br> Ferrara
 last_name: Ferrara

+# Username (this should match the folder name and the name on publications)
+authors:
+- "gianmarco-ferrara"

 # Role/position (e.g., Professor of Artificial Intelligence)
 role: PhD Student